diego-garro/discontinued-metar-dart/README.md

 A library for Dart developers.

-Inspired from python-metar for parse METAR data in Python Language
+Inspired from python-metar to parse METAR data in Python Language

 ## Usage